Interim Music Director Toby Twining

 Music has been integral to the "Judson experience" over the years.
 All kinds of music turn up in the Sunday worship services - yes, hymns and religious songs and classical music, but also Broadway, pop, folk, and ethnic music.
 Ever since our Associate Minister Al Carmines (1962-79) taught us that "everybody can sing," the congregation has enjoyed singing out heartily.
 Visitors sometimes ask if the whole congregation is the choir!

-The Judson Choir is an all-volunteer group under the expert direction of Music Director Michael Conley.
+The Judson Choir is an all-volunteer group under the expert direction of Interim Music Director Toby Twining.
 New singers are welcome and feel free to sit in to see if you want to join.
 Rehearsals are Sunday mornings at 9:30 a.m. in the Meeting Room.

 Our "Choir in Residence" - The West Village Chorale